cyanheads/jinaai-mcp-server/.clinerules/clinerules.md

 1.  **Transport Layer:** The server's transport (e.g., HTTP or stdio) receives an incoming tool call request from an MCP client.
 An OTel span is automatically created for the incoming request.

-2.  **Server Core:** The `McpServer` instance parses the request, validates it against the registered input schema for the requested tool (e.g., `echo_message`), and invokes the corresponding handler function that was provided during registration.
+2.  **Server Core:** The `McpServer` instance parses the request, validates it against the registered input schema for the requested tool (e.g., `jinaai_read_webpage`), and invokes the corresponding handler function that was provided during registration.

 3.  **Handler Execution (`src/mcp-server/tools/toolName/registration.ts`):** The runtime handler function is now executed.
     - It creates a new, child `RequestContext` which is automatically populated with the `traceId` and `spanId` from the active OTel span.
     - The `try...catch` block begins.
-    - It calls the core logic function (e.g., `echoToolLogic()`), which is wrapped by `measureToolExecution` to create a dedicated child span for the tool's execution.
+    - It calls the core logic function (e.g., `readWebpageToolLogic()`), which is wrapped by `measureToolExecution` to create a dedicated child span for the tool's execution.

-4.  **Logic Execution (`src/mcp-server/tools/toolName/logic.ts`):** The `echoToolLogic` function runs within its own OTel span.
+4.  **Logic Execution (`src/mcp-server/tools/toolName/logic.ts`):** The `readWebpageToolLogic` function runs within its own OTel span.
     - It performs its pure business logic.
     - On success, it returns a structured response object.
 The span's status is set to `OK`.
     - On failure, it **throws** a structured `McpError`.